kohlhofer/Crossings/chapters/chapter-09.md

 Reed rows with practiced ease, his oars cutting the water cleanly.
 His breathing is steady, unhurried.
 He knows these waters, these currents, these hidden dangers.
 The boat moves through the darkness like a living thing, guided by sure movements.

 The far bank looms gradually out of the darkness, trees tangled, shadows deep.
-Eli waits there, a small figure on the muddy shore.
-She sits with her arms wrapped around her knees, eyes bright in the lantern's glow.
-Her hair is damp with mist, her clothes dark and shapeless.

-She says nothing as they approach, just climbs into the boat with quick, efficient movements.
-She settles at the bow, restless, her eyes scanning the water.
-The boat rocks with her weight, then steadies as Reed adjusts his rowing.

-Reed rows without destination, following the river's whim.
-The water carries them downstream, past sleeping farms, past empty docks, past places where the bank has crumbled into the current.
-The world narrows to the sound of oars, the creak of wood, the hush of night.

-A sound drifts from the bow—perhaps humming, perhaps only the river's voice rising and falling.
-The melody is strange, unfamiliar, like wind through reeds.
-Sometimes it stops, leaving only the water's murmur, then begins again.
-Her presence fills the bow of the boat, energy contained but barely.

-A fish jumps nearby, the splash sudden and sharp.
-Ripples spread outward, catching the lantern light.
-Eli turns toward the sound, her eyes following the expanding circles until they fade into darkness.
+A figure waits there, small and indistinct in the mist.
+The shape might be a person, might be a stump, might be nothing at all.
+The lantern light catches something—movement, or perhaps just the play of shadows on water.

+Reed rows toward the bank, his oars steady.
+The boat slides up to the muddy shore with a soft scrape.
+The waiting figure—if it is a figure—does not move.
+In the uncertain light, it could be anyone, anything, or no one at all.

+He steps onto the bank, feet sinking into the soft mud.
+The lantern casts its circle of light, but beyond its reach, the darkness holds its secrets.
+A sound from the shadows—footsteps, perhaps, or the wind through the reeds.
+Something restless moves in the periphery of vision.

+Reed pushes off from the bank, the boat rocking as it slips back into the current.
+He settles into the stern, and Reed turns the bow downstream.
+The old man rows steadily, carrying them both deeper into the night.

 The boat drifts past a fallen tree, its branches reaching into the water.
 An owl calls from somewhere in the darkness, answered by another from across the river.
 The night is alive with small sounds—the plop of a turtle sliding from a log, the rustle of something moving through the reeds.